Learning Outcomes

 Enhanced and Simplified Due Diligence

 Enhanced due diligence (EDD) is required in higher-risk situations, such as when dealing with politically exposed persons (PEPs) or clients from high-risk countries.
-Simplified due diligence may be applied in lower-risk situations, such as dealing with listed companies.
+Simplified due diligence may be applied in lower-risk situations, such as dealing with listed companies, subject to a documented risk assessment (reg 37).

 Key Term: enhanced due diligence (EDD)